 - Impressive Sonic Clarity – The definition these deliver is excellent.
 Mids and Highs are especially crisp and clear.
 The meaty 6.5-inch woofer delivers good bass response as well.

 - Ideal for Electronic Instruments – Excellent clarity.
 These are perfect for keyboards and other instruments.

 - Large Sweet Spot – The unfolded AMT diaphragm tweeter delivers a generous sweet spot.
 A big difference when compared with standard 1-inch tweeters.

-- Not The Best Value – The R65 is expensive.
+- Not The Best Value – The R65 V2 is expensive.
 The value here is not ideal when you compare it with similarly priced speakers.

-The Presonus R65 is unique in this list due to the unfolded AMT diaphragm design.
+The Presonus R65 V2 is unique in this list due to the unfolded AMT diaphragm design.
 This delivers a wide sweet spot and exceptionally accurate response.
 The balance between frequencies is also another strong component.
-While I find these underwhelming as a DJ/producer they are excellent for precise delivery of mids and highs.
+These are excellent for precise delivery of mids and highs.

 JBL 306P MkII Review

 - Detailed Soundstage – The 306P MkII has an impressive and broad soundstage.
 Excellent for filling a room with sound.

 - Affordable – While a noticeable jump up in price form the 305P MkII these are still affordable.
 Excellent value for money.

 - Good Shielding – This monitor handles external interference well.
 You can leave your phone around or other electronic devices without fear.